padrino/padrino-docs/guides/06_application-helpers/13_ujs-helpers.html.md

 ## Remote Links

-To generate a ‘remote’ link in a view:
+To generate a 'remote' link in a view:

 ```ruby
 link_to "add item", url(:items, :new, :format => :js), :remote => true